Aalwar: Plot

 Aalwar is a Hindu priest in Madurai and he is devoted to his mother and sister.
-But Punniyamoorthy and his brothers, the heir of the Temple were Aalwar works as priest, kill Aalwar's sister and mother due to an old dispute with Aalwar.
+But Punniyamoorthy and his brothers, the heir of the Temple where Aalwar works as priest, kill Aalwar's sister and mother due to an old dispute with Aalwar.
 Aalwar, with revenge ringing in his mind, ends up as a killer, even while working as a ward boy in a hospital.
 He rechristens himself as Mortuary Shiva and is out to make a statement against the venal forces.
 He sees himself as some kind of avatar.
 In fact, he bumps off the baddies under the getup of Lord Rama and Lord Krishna.
 In the climax, Shiva turns up as Lord Narasimha and bumps off the last villain by placing him on his thighs and ripping apart his bowels and chest with his sharp claws.
 He successfully escapes from the police of Chennai and continues his process of "Dharma".

 Cast

 Production

-Ajith teamed up with a debutant Chella for a film to be produced by Mohan Natarajan.
+Ajith Kumar teamed up with a debutant Chella for a film to be produced by Mohan Natarajan.
 Chella had previously worked as an associate to S. J. Suryah.
 The film held its photo session on 20 July 2006 with Asin being selected once again while Ramesh G was chosen as cinematographer.
-The film began at the Ramoji Rao Studios in Hyderabad in August 2006, with ajith putting on weight for the film.
+The film began at the Ramoji Rao Studios in Hyderabad in August 2006 where a hospital set was built, with Ajith putting on weight for the film.
 A couple of songs were filmed in Switzerland as the film geared up for a Pongal release.
 Shalini, Ajith's wife, was the costume designer for Ajith in the film.

 Soundtrack

+Soundtrack was composed by Srikanth Deva.